-Existing g Policy Proposed Policy 7.18 EXEMPTION FROM REQUIRED PARKING REQUIREMENTS No Changes. of park Planning a specif vn of St. Marys may accept cash-in-lieu ing pursuant to Section 40 of the g Act, RSO 1990 when after reviewing fic development application, it can be hat such an arrangement would be in the best interest of the Town.
-This would, for example, permit the Municipality to reduce or eliminate parking for a specific development and to provide the required number of parking spaces by agreement in a municipal parking facility or another site. --- --
+7.18 EXEMPTION FROM REQUIRED PARKING REQUIREMENTS

+The Town of St. Marys may accept cash-in-lieu of parking pursuant to Section 40 of the Planning Act, RSO 1990 when after reviewing a specific development application, it can be shown that such an arrangement would be in the best interest of the Town.
+This would, for example, permit the Municipality to reduce or eliminate parking for a specific development and to provide the required number of parking spaces by agreement in a municipal parking facility or another site.